 Learn about the Center-to-Table Gardens (pictured) at the Orange County Convention Center in Orlando.

 Hailed as the country’s largest aeroponic garden in a public venue, this marvel is making Orlando meetings better, one meal at a time.
-Read on to learn how this delicious addition can improve your organization’s Orlando meeting experiences!
+Read on to learn how this delicious addition can improve your organization’s Orlando meeting experiences.

 Orange County Convention Center West exterior and fountain

-Orange County Convention Center in Orlando
+Orange County Convention Center

 Created in partnership with Centerplate and designed in conjunction with Urban Smart Farms, the 2,000-square-foot OCCC Center-to-Table Gardens are inside the convention center’s Westwood Lobby.
 They produce the freshest vegetables and herbs in an all-natural, chemical-free environment, with the output being prepared daily for the center’s clients.